delaneyfogarty/hide-and-seek-from-scratch-/README.md

 ## My Plan

 1.)
-Make a wire frame with HTML elements I will need - header, footer, divs, buttons, images.
+Make a wire frame with HTML elements I will need - header, footer, divs, buttons, images - and place in assets folder.
 2.)
 Draw and save 'cup' images in assets folder.
 3.)
 Make the 'skeleton' of elements in HTML & ACP.
 4.)
 Establish DOM elements in JS - cup buttons, containers, and total guesses, losses, and wins; use getElementById.